trailbehind/StaticMapService/README.md

 # StaticMaps

+This service lets you render static maps, using Mapnik to style them.

-Static Map rendering service using mapnik.
-Post GeoJSON, get back a map rendered on a background.
+It accepts GeoJSON POST requests, and returns a styled map, rendered on a background.

-Written in python, using django.
+## Technology

-Designed to be used as a micro service and deployed as a docker container.
+This is designed to be used as a micro service and deployed as a Docker container.

+It used Python, Django, and Mapnik.

+## Prebuilt Docker Images

 Prebuilt docker images available as gaiagps/staticmapservice, If you want to add your own background, extend that image.